sam-doomguy/documentation-api/Accounts.md

 - `data`: an JSON object containing JSONAPI compliant data object with following properties
   - `attributes`: An attribute object containing
     - `costPackage`: Boolean, true for enabling the cost package add-on for the account (AWS spend analysis, forecasting, monitoring) **Note:** The server will throw a 422 error if this field is set to true for customers who do not have cost package enabled in any of their AWS accounts
-    - `hasRealTimeMonitoring`: Boolean, true for enabling the Real-Time Threat Monitoriring package add-on for the account
+    - `hasRealTimeMonitoring`: Boolean, true for enabling the Real-Time Threat Monitoring package add-on for the account **Note:** This field will be replaced with `subscriptionType` in the future

-Example Request:
+    - `subscriptionType`: String, 'advanced' comes with Real-Time threat monitoring enabled, 'essentials' comes with Real-Time threat monitoring disabled

+*Please note the server will not accept both hasRealTimeMonitoring and subscriptionType in the request body.
+Please provide either hasRealTimeMonitoring or subscriptionType*

+Example Request with the old field hasRealTimeMonitoring:

 ```
 curl -X PATCH \